What even is AI anyway?

 What exactly is it?

 TL;DR - When someone refers to AI out of context, ask them: "What does it mean to you?
-What aspects of these technologies, goals, cultures, philosophy or belief structure are you conversing with currently?
+What aspects of these technologies, goals, cultural artefacts, philosophy or belief structure are you conversing with currently?
 From this vantage point we should be able to have more specific, positive, less confused conversations about Artificial Intelligence."
 Here we will walk though some of these ideas.

 Of Golems and Greeks